n00b69/woa-mh2lm5g/guide/2-install.md

 > Reboot your phone by holding **volume down** + **power** until it shows the LG logo, then release the buttons.
 After this boot to any custom recovery again.

 #### Push parted
-> Download the parted file and move it in the platform-tools folder, then run
+> Make sure your CMD is opened in platform-tools
 ```cmd
 adb push parted /cache/ && adb shell "chmod 755 /cache/parted" && adb shell /cache/parted /dev/block/sda
 ```